Distribution under CISA

 Art.
 3 par.
 1 CISA and Art.
 3 CISO define distribution as any type of activity that aims to encourage the acquisition of units of collective investment schemes by an investor, including:

-- Issuance of print and electronic media of any kind, such as newspapers and magazines, direct mail, brochures, fact sheets, recommendation lists and information letters sent to the clients of a bank or of another financial intermediary;
+- Issuance of print and electronic media of any kind, such as newspapers and magazines, direct mail, brochures, fact sheets, recommendation lists and information letters sent to the clients of a bank or other financial intermediary;

 - offers to financial intermediaries (that do not have the status of qualified investors as per art.
 10 para.
 3 lit. a and b CISA) for forwarding to their clients;

 - information on opportunities to subscribe to collective investment schemes (e.g. securities number, subscription agent);